joestone97/cosc591/README.md

 # Directional Hearing Workshop
 Hello!
-In this repository you will find the code and data which are used to create the Directional Hearing Workshop WebApp.
+In this repository you will find the code and data used to create the Directional Hearing Workshop WebApp.

 The web application is currently accessible using the following link: